hanishkvc/prgs-docs-spreadsheetkvc/README.md

 then verify that the arguments given to the command are proper or not.
 If there is a mistake in the argument, correct it by using arrow keys and then backspace to remove the wrong characters and keying in the new correct characters.
 For few commands, the program will not continue if the arguments are not proper.
 User can always press <Esc> key and go back to default mode.

+Tab completion support available for

+	* file path names for load and save commands (for both normal and password version)

+		If you are happy with the dir name suggested by tab completion, then add a '/' at the end so that the program will start providing suggestions for the sub directories and or files below it.

+	* predefined/fixed parts of the commands explained below.

+		If you are happy/ok with the full part of the tab completion suggestion you require to add a space to the end, so that program will provide completion suggestion for any subsequent predefined parts of the command.

+	If you are happy with only a part of a suggestion or want to check if there are any matching suggestions for a given prefix, then enter that prefix and or trim the current suggestion to the prefix you have in mind and then press tab to see if the program will complete it with some suggestions of its own.

+		If there are no matching suggestions the program will either let the user entered part be as it is, or may error tag the non-existing part in case of file paths.

+	If there are multiple matching suggestions, then if user presses tab without editing the suggestion provided by the program, the program will cycle throught all the suggestions.

 #### File operations